TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/scanner-installation.md

 # Azure Information Protection - Scanner Installation

+Export Azure Information Protection Scanner logs and attach them to your support ticket Navigate to
+%localappdata%\Microsoft\MSIP
+under the user context running the scanner service
+Zip all the contents under the MSIP folder
+Save the logs to your choice of location, and attach them to your service request

 ## **Recommended Documents**

 [Deploying the Azure Information Protection scanner to automatically classify and protect files](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner)<br>